 Had Peter Berg paid more homage to both the details and the overall thrust of the book, his salute would have been one the world could not ignore.
 As it is, he has created something to be avoided every day of the year—especially Memorial Day.

-ranked from least to most amazing and appropriate
+ranked from least to most amazing

 Act of Valor (2012)